 Velvet is one of the most familiar of what are known as pile fabrics.
 It is is generally considered a luxurious fabric both because of its appearance amd the material used to make it.
-It was widekybused for younger boys' suits and girls' party dresses.
+It had a luxurios feel and productions methods were complicated making it in addition to silk expenive.
+Velvet was widely used for fashionable younger boys' suits and girls' party dresses.
+The small size of younger children made it affordable, but it was most common with families in comforatavle circumstances.
 True velvet is quite expensive and made from silk.
+Thus most velvet during the Fauntleroy era was cotton wirg a small blmd of silk.
 The image of a Fauntleroy suit is generally associated with velvet for boys wear, but velvet suits were worn well before the late-19th Century.
-Velvet is still considered a luxurious fabric, but now commonly made of various cotton synthetic blends.
+Velvet is still considered a luxurious fabric, but now commonly made of various cotton-synthetic blends.

 Velvet is one of the most familiar of what are known as pile fabrics.
 It is produced by adding to the usual warp and weft threads of plain weaving an additional row of warp yarns which are woven into the ground of the cloth, and passed over wires on the surface.
 In the case of a loop pile the wires are simply drawn out, but for velvet or other cut pile, a knife is first passed along a grove on the top of each wire to cut the pile before the wire is withdrawn.
 The resulting fabric has a thick, soft pile formed by loops of the warp thread, either cut at the end or left uncut.
 Velvet was originally a fabric made from silk and real velvet is still made entirely of silk.
 Less expensive velvets are often made on a silk face with a cotton basis.
 This velvet-like material has the appearance of velvet with a cotton backing.
 Modern imitation velvets are often made from synthetic fibers (acetate, nylon, rayon, and others).
 A less expensive fabric is made from cotton and variously referred to as velveteen or courderoy.